UBC-R-Study-group/studyGroup/README.md

 Here's our tentative schedule for the semester.
 This might not be the most up-to-date; for that, please check the issues.

+**We are already looking for people to lead our sessions!
+Drop us a line at ubcrstudygroup@gmail.com or come to one of our sessions to connect.

 ### TERM 1
 |Date       |Event                                                               |Lead (Github Username)                              |
 |-----------|--------------------------------------------------------------------|-----------------------------------|